ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a; @ono2013].

-Stock Synthesis (SS) [@methot2013] is a widely-used fisheries stock-assessment modeling framework.
+Stock Synthesis (SS)
+is a widely-used fisheries stock-assessment modeling framework [@methot2013].
 It implements statistical age-structured population dynamics modeling using a wide range of minimally-processed data [@maunder2013; @methot2013].
 By using this generalized framework,